jdlorimer/incremental-reading/README.md

     * A list of all existing Quick Keys is now shown, to allow easy modification
     * Unwanted Quick Keys can be easily deleted
     * A plain text extraction option has also been added

-#### Bugfixes

-* Highlighting now causes fewer issues; saves only relevant part of page to note
-* Zoom factor and scroll position are now saved, and restored, more reliably
-* Fixed serious issue where, under certain conditions, the add-on would alter the scheduling of regular Anki cards
-* Fixed a bug where switching between profiles resulted in duplicate menu items
-* Fixed a bug that prevented editing of the source note unless also editing the extracted note
+* All options have been consolidated into a single tabbed dialog, and several new ones added

 ## Installation

 You will first need to have Anki installed.
 Download the relevant installer [here](http://ankisrs.net).
 Once Anki is installed, go to Tools → Add-ons → Browse & Install, then enter the code `1081195335`.

 To install manually, copy the following files into your add-ons folder: